 “I intend to be fully conscious of my emotional eating.”

-“I am willing to be more uncomfortable, some of the time, than I already am, in order to end my emotional eating and practice different self-care skills.”
+“I am willing to be more uncomfortable than I already am as I practice my self-care skills.”

 Now, make a list of some specific intentions regarding being “consciously uncomfortable,” for example: